J0n4e/MMM-DHT22/README.md

 | ------------- | ------------- | ------------- | ------------- |------------- |
 | Working  | 1.0.1  | 03.09.2023  | Yes  | 2.24.0 |

+Version info:

+v1.0.0 - Initial release
+v1.0.1 - Added option to modify the color of the temperature and humidity icons
+       - Added option to modify the header size

 The MMM-DHT22 module displays temperature and humidity data from a DHT22 sensor on your MagicMirror.

 Examples: